kaisenlinux/manpages-dev/category/Miscellaneous/img2pdf.md

               service attacks.
 If your input image contains more pixels than that, use this option to disable this safety measure during this run of img2pdf

        --pdfa [PDFA]
-              Output a PDF/A-1b complient document.
+              Output a PDF/A-1b compliant document.
 By default, this will embed /usr/share/color/icc/sRGB.icc as the color profile.

    Image and page size and layout arguments:
               Every input image will be placed on its own page.
 The image size is controlled by the dpi value of the input image or, if unset or missing, the default dpi of 96.00.
 By de‐